Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound

 \subsection{Global Optimality Assessment}

 We further study the cases when a metric may have a local optimum at the sought GT SoS value, but with a global optimum somewhere far from this value, \eg at the bounds of the assessed SoS range.
-This is relevant for the cases where the original evaluation shows a large error value, which could have been reduced by considering a smaller SoS test range.
-For this, we performed an additional evaluation within a tighter SoS range of $s_i\in\{c_\mathrm{GT}\pm50\}$\,m/s around each known ground-truth SoS value.
-The results are included in \Cref{tab:range50Data} and \Cref{fig:slicing_range50}.
-As seen in the figure, the metrics that have not performed satisfactorily in the earlier evaluation with a broad serach range (\eg, Entropy, GradMag, Tenengrad overall; and MSE and PSNR for small layers) do not yield improved results when a smaller SoS search range is chosen either.
-The only appreciable improvement potentially is that the Single frame estimation becomes possible with under 20\,m/s accuracy using ST-Ten metric, despite a relatively low precision.
+This is relevant for the cases where the original evaluation shows a large error value, which could be reduced by considering a smaller SoS test range.
+For this, we performed an additional evaluation within a tighter SoS range of $s_i\in\{\hat{s}\pm50\}$\,m/s around each known ground-truth SoS value.
+These additional results are tabulated in \Cref{tab:range50Data} in the Appendix and they are summarized visually in \Cref{fig:slicing_range50}.
+As seen, the metrics that have not performed satisfactorily in the earlier evaluation with a broad search range (\eg, MSE and PSNR for small layers, and Entropy and Tenengrad for all settings) do not perform well a smaller SoS search range either.
+The only appreciable improvement potentially is that the Single frame estimation becomes possible with under 20\,m/s accuracy using ST-Ten metric, despite with a relatively low precision.